 A Staff Secure Facility (SSF) provides a safe and secure placement for juvenile victims of human trafficking.
 Law Enforcement who places a child/youth in police protective custody can directly place the child/youth in SSF.
 The Secretary of the Department for Children and Families (DCF) can place a child/youth in DCF custody in a SSF.
 CMP's may also place victims of human trafficking in a SSF when victim identification was discovered by the CMP during an open foster care referral.
-Staff Secure Facility schedule shall provide for a minimum staffing ratio of one direct care staff member on active duty to four residents during waking hours and one direct care staff member on active duty to seven residents during sleeping hours.
-At no time shall there be fewer than two direct care staff members present on the living unit when one or more residents are in care.
+Staff Secure Facility schedule shall provide for a minimum staffing ratio of one direct care.